ACCURACY OF BIBLE TRANSLATIONS (BY MARK OVERTON)

 Discussion of “Other” Bible Translations

 EBR - Rotherham’s Emphasized Bible.
 Not only is this a good literal translation of the entire Bible, but it also includes markings indicating which words are emphasized in the original languages, which can substantially affect meanings.
-Here’s an example from Ps 11:7:
+Here’s an example from Psalm 11:7:

 “The upright shall behold his face.” (most translations)